Summer camp activities

 Absolutely!
 With hundreds of summer camps around the country, each of which hire staff for their own various activities, there's a strong chance your hobby or passion is a role in at least one of these.
 We've placed everyone from rocket specialists to drone fliers, so we're confident we'd place you, too.

-Do I need experience with teaching kids in my chosen activity?
+Do I need experience teaching kids my activity?

 Experience teaching kids is a bonus, but isn't required.
 A lot of our activity specialists have been part of a particular sport, hobby, or passion in a participation way, or have taught to fellow adults.
 This is absolutely fine, as with the right attitude and then training at summer camp, you'll then be able to lead campers.